master-co/styled/README.md

 <button className="inline-flex font:14">Button</button>
 <a className="inline-flex font:14" href="https://css.master.co" target="blank">Anchor</a>
 ```

+# Inspiration
+Some of our core concepts and designs are inspired by these giants.
+- **Template Literal** - The use of template literals as syntactic sugar for reusing components is inspired by [Styled Components](https://styled-components.com/).

 # Related
 - [@master/literal](https://github.com/master-co/literal) - Conditionally construct class names and strings with template literals. ~600B